lamng3/mini-sglang/docs/understanding_features.md

 **Note**: The warm-up uses `max_graph_bs` (largest batch size) to ensure all initialization paths are exercised, since the largest graph will need the most resources.

+**TODO/Question: Is Warm-Up a Good Trade-Off?**

+While warm-up provides clear benefits, it's worth considering:

+1. **Resource Cost**: The warm-up captures and immediately destroys a full graph with `max_graph_bs`.
+This consumes:
+   - GPU memory (temporarily, until `del g`)
+   - GPU compute cycles (forward pass + capture overhead)
+   - Initialization time

+2. **Trade-Off Analysis**:
+   - **Cost**: One extra graph capture (largest batch size) + deletion
+   - **Benefit**: Predictable, faster subsequent captures + accurate memory stats + early error detection
+   - **Question**: Does the one-time cost justify the benefits?
+Is there a measurable performance difference with vs. without warm-up?

+3. **Practical Safeguard**:
+   - **Early Failure Detection**: If initialization fails, it fails during warm-up (before real captures), making debugging easier
+   - **Memory State Consistency**: Ensures memory allocator is in a known state before measuring/allocating for real graphs
+   - **Production Reliability**: In production, one-time initialization cost is negligible compared to the reliability benefits

+4. **Alternative Approaches**:
+   - Could we skip warm-up and accept first-capture overhead?
+   - Could we use a smaller batch size for warm-up (faster but less thorough)?
+   - Are there benchmarks showing warm-up impact on total initialization time?

+**Investigation Needed**: Measure and document the actual cost/benefit of warm-up in practice.
+Is it a necessary safeguard or an optimization that could be optional?

 #### 1.4 Why Sort Batch Sizes in Descending Order?
 (Memory Pool Efficiency)

 This is a critical optimization!
 Let's understand why: